bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 # Let there be darkness

-Lets make the simplest application we can make.
+Lets create the simplest application we can.
 A black screen!

 ```kotlin
 // file: src/main/kotlin/org/veiset/game/MyGame.kt